He took the IELTS Indicator Test. Here’s his experience.

 You will receive a confirmation email about the date and time of your Listening, Reading, and Writing tests, which will take place on the same day.
 The Speaking component of your exam will be conducted separately, a few days before or after the other sections.

-Can I reschedule or cancel my IELTS online Indicator exam?
+Can I reschedule or cancel my IELTS Indicator Test?

 Yes.
 You can transfer your test at any point before your exam date at no additional charge.